killian-bertsch/dl-chord-recognition/README.md

 ### 4. Train on Kaggle

-Upload the CSV files to Kaggle and train using the provided notebook template.
+Upload the CSV files to Kaggle and train using the 'model_training.ipynb' file

 ## How It Works